john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   console.log(sedan.isAutomobile());     // undefined
 ```
+### Define a method and return a private member to use it elsewhere in your code.
-However, if you do want a way to display a private member elsewhere in your code, there are a few ways.
-The first is to define a method and return the private member as *read-only*.
+However, if you do want a way to display a private member elsewhere in your code, there are a few ways to do this.
+The first is to define a method and return the private member.
 ```JavaScript
   function Car(make, model) {
     let isAutomobile = true;